 Table of Patent Fees – Current, Proposed and Unit Cost

 PPAC Detailed Appendix

 PPAC Public Comments

 PPAC Public Hearing - USPTO Presentation

 Trademark Fee Setting and Adjusting Proposal to TPAC

-On October 14, 2015, the Director of the USPTO notified the Trademark Public Advisory Committee (TPAC) of the Office’s intent to set or adjust trademark fees and submitted a preliminary trademark fee proposal with supporting materials.
+On August 28, 2019, the Director of the USPTO notified the Trademark Public Advisory Committee (TPAC) of the Office’s intent to set or adjust trademark related fees and submitted a preliminary trademark fee proposal with supporting materials.
 The preliminary trademark fee proposal and associated materials are below.